 Furthermore, when transferring personal information to a third party acting as an agent, Clinical Ink will:

-- require the agent to notify the organization if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Principles;
+(iv) require the agent to notify the organization if it decides that it can no longer meet its obligation to provide the same level of protection as is required by the Principles;

 Clinical Ink will employ reasonable safeguards to protect Personal Data from loss, misuse, unauthorized access, disclosure, alteration and destruction.
-Clinical Ink strictly controls access to Clinical Study Data through multiple security mechanisms and adheres to a Defense-In-Depth approach with regard to data security which includes the following:
+Clinical Ink strictly controls access to Clinical Study Data through multiple security mechanisms and adheres to a Defense-In-Depth approach about data security which includes the following:

 DATA INTEGRITY AND PURPOSE LIMITATION: